datalad-handbook/book/docs/code_from_chapters/yale.rst

 Introduction & set-up
 ^^^^^^^^^^^^^^^^^^^^^

-In order to code along, you should have a recent DataLad version, e.g., ``0.14.0`` or higher, installed, and you should have a configured :term:`Git` identity.
+In order to code along, you should have a recent DataLad version, e.g., ``0.14.0``, installed, you should have a configured :term:`Git` identity, and you should install the :term:`DataLad extension` "datalad-container".
-If you need them, installation, updating, and configuration instructions are in the section :ref:`install`.
+If you need them, installation, updating, and configuration instructions for DataLad and Git are in the section :ref:`install`.
 If you are unsure about your version of DataLad, you can check it using the following command::

    datalad --version